Close Menu

 Additionally, your subscription should help your team serve your customers better.

-At no point should you pay for SaaS solutions with similar features or underutilized.
+At no point should you pay for SaaS solutions with similar features or be underutilized.

-To avoid paying for SaaS solutions you aren’t using, consider auditing your subscriptions and talk to your teams to see whether all the current subscriptions are bringing true value.
+To avoid paying for SaaS solutions you aren’t using, consider auditing your subscriptions and talking to your teams to see whether all the current subscriptions are bringing true value.

 2. Monitor SaaS License Usage